 Eurasian Resources Group (ERG) is a leading diversified natural resources group with integrated mining, processing, energy, logistics and marketing operations.
-We are one of the largest producers of cobalt in the world from our Metalkol Roan Tailings Reclamation (Metalkol RTR) operation in the DRC, which is also a significant producer of copper.
+ERG Group is one of the largest producers of cobalt in the world from its DRC Operations, which are also producers of copper.

-We are committed to the responsible production of minerals and have developed the Clean Cobalt & Copper Framework for Metalkol RTR.
+We are committed to the responsible production of minerals and have developed the ERG Clean Cobalt & Copper Framework to set out the principles by which ERG will operate.